GL192021/vae-posterior-collapse/results/res2.md

 The main point of the target-rate objective is to enforce a nontrivial information budget directly, rather than hoping that a suitable choice of $\beta$ will implicitly do so.
 In our experiments, the target-rate run preserves a visibly active latent space while maintaining good reconstructions.
 Both qualitatively and quantitatively, this is the intended contrast with collapse-prone $\beta$-only training.

 We expand more on how optimizing this objective favors informative latent encoding in `notes/`.

+## 3. Target-rate training mitigates posterior collapse

+Compared with collapse-prone \(\beta\)-only training, the target-rate run exhibits:
+- a substantially larger mutual-information proxy;
+- visibly stronger sensitivity to latent interventions;
+- improved prior samples;
+- while maintaining good reconstruction quality.

+Thus, in our experiments, target-rate training provides a more direct and reliable mechanism for preserving an active latent space.